telerik/ajax-docs/controls/treelist/items/expand-collapse-items.md

->note Have in mind that the **ClientExpandedIndexes** should be used when expand/collapse is performed on the client.
+>tip Have in mind that the **ClientExpandedIndexes** should be used when expand/collapse is performed on the client.
 If expand/collapse is done server-side you should use the **ExpandedIndexes** property.
 >

 ## Client-side API